 Your role as a board member

-The role of CIRA board directors is to help foster the development of CIRA.
+The role of CIRA Board Directors is to help foster the development of CIRA.
 They provide strategic direction and oversight for the .CA domain name registry to help guide CIRA as it fulfills its mandate to manage the .CA domain as a key public resource for the benefit of all Canadians.
-As well, the board plays a key role in helping build a better online Canada through initiatives such as the community investment program and the development of internet exchange points.
+As well, the Board plays a key role in enabling a trusted internet for Canadians through CIRA's programs, products and services that leverage all the internet has to offer.

-As a member of the CIRA’s board of directors, it’s your responsibility to:
+As a member of the CIRA’s Board of Directors, it is your responsibility to: